-• General: The Carnegie Building is a 12,000 square foot facility built in 1904 with an addition constructed in the 1930s.
+- General: The Carnegie Building is a 12,000 square foot facility built in 1904 with an addition constructed in the 1930s.
 The most recent building renovation was completed in 2011.
-This facility includes a large event space, meeting rooms, and several office areas.

-Building Envelope: The building is constructed of brick and stone with a flat roof.
-Recent renovations and repairs have kept the building in adequate condition.

-• Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T5 fluorescent fixtures with solid state ballasts.
+This facility includes a large event space, meeting rooms, and several office areas. - Building Envelope: The building is constructed of brick and stone with a flat roof.
+Recent renovations and repairs have kept the building in adequate condition. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T5 fluorescent fixtures with solid state ballasts.
 These lamps are rated at 25 watts.
-Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.

-• HVAC Systems: The Carnegie Building is conditioned with a hydronic system utilizing a small boiler and dx condensing units.
-The air handler for the HVAC system is located in an attic space above a storage room.
+Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output. - HVAC Systems: The Carnegie Building is conditioned with a hydronic system utilizing a small boiler and dx condensing units.
+The air handler for the HVAC system is located in an attic space above a storage room. - Operating Hours: 8 am to 5 pm, Monday through Friday.
+Special events as scheduled on nights and weekends.